StuyPulse/scoutpulse2017/README.md

 Setup a mysql server, by installing mysql and creating the main database with a valid password

+Create a file called `password` in the project root directory, and put your mysql database password inside of the file

 Inside the project directory, simply run `node app.js`

 To ensure the server continuously runs, install forever with `npm install forever` and run `forever start app.js`

 Be sure to install any requied libraries with npm, should any "missing library" compiler errors appear

 Links to the Mockups:
 - https://docs.google.com/drawings/d/1ZWl9sE02DKsYvL4JP_mu2yc5OFd-z7JjX5eFQU9Ef9U/edit